yaroslavros/ech-keylog-pcaps/README.md

 # SSLKEYLOGFILE Extension for Encrypted Client Hello (ECH)

-This repository contains sample PCAPs and `SSLKEYLOGFILE` files for TLS handshakes using Encrypted Client Hello (ECH).
+This repository contains sample PCAPs and `SSLKEYLOGFILE` file with TLS handshakes using Encrypted Client Hello (ECH).

 In addition to the usual `SSLKEYLOGFILE` handshake traffic secrets the